bjmoreton/web-module-challenge-scope-and-closure/README.md

 const dansRoll = personalDice("Dan");

 const zoesRoll = personalDice("Zoe");
+'

 dansRoll();
 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Closures are opened when a new function is declared("{}").
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  dansRoll name and string "rolled a" are always same however newRoll can change since it is random everytime the function is called.
 c.
 What is the lexical scope of `newRoll`?
+  newRoll is declared and initialized with the the return function(), so inside of that function's scope is its lexical scope.

 ### Task 2c - Exit Ticket